Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 5.  save the file and exit the editor.

-6. To reload the configuration, run `sudo service clearwater-infrastructure restart; sudo service homestead stop`; allow monit to restart Homestead
+6. To reload the configuration, run `sudo service clearwater-infrastructure restart; sudo service homestead stop`, and then allow monit to automatically restart Homestead

 ### Configuring your external HSS